Eirinintz/Public-library-internship-Sparta/week-01/week-01-report.md

 `httpd.exe -k start`, to start it

-7) Apache must be in the same path as the PHP folder to run httpd.exe, and finally the message It works appears on a Web Page at localhost
+7) Apache must be in the same path as the PHP folder to run **httpd.exe**, and finally the message *It works* appears on a Web Page at localhost